the1lab/1lab/src/1Lab/Path.lagda.md

 ~~~

 Diagramatically, we'll depict extensions by drawing the relevant partial
 element in red, and the total element in black.
-In Agda, we write
+In Mikan, we write
 extension types using the type former `_[_↦_]`{.Agda}, which is written
 mixfix as `A [ φ ↦ p ]`.
 We can formalise the red-black extensibility
 diagram above by defining the partial element `left-true`{.Agda}, and